om-ray/om-ray/README.md

 # Hi there!

-I'm Om (he/him)!
+I'm Om!
 I'm a Fullstack developer from the US specializing in web development and some blockchain coding using web3.js!

 <p>
   <img src="https://raw.githubusercontent.com/123om123/123om123/main/tags.svg"></img>